christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ \text{CrossEntropy} = - \sum_c \tilde{p_c} \log p_c = - \mathbb{E} \Big( \log p_c \Big) $$

-because $$ \tilde{p_c} $$ is the true distribution, so cross entropy is the expectation of the model predicted negative probability under the true distribution.
+because $$ \tilde{p_c} $$ is the true label distribution, so cross entropy is the expectation of the negative log-probability predicted by the model under the true distribution.

 Then, we use the formula for the empirical estimation of the expectation: